-These analyses of Diyari and Lushootseed seek to derive all the properties of reduplicative morphemes from independent principles, which is appealing.
-But note that the designation of a reduplicant as a root is arbitrary.
+An appealing feature of these analyses of Diyari and Lushootseed is that they derive all the phonological properties of reduplicative morphemes from their morphological status.
+But the designation of reduplicants as roots or affixes is arbitrary, used purely diacritically to explain phonological facts.
 In Diyari, the diminutive and aspectual reduplicants are roots.
 In Lushootseed, the diminutive is an affix, while the plural and aspectual reduplicants are roots.
-Diminutives are known to vary between languages in systematic ways, with some acting like heads and others like modifiers/adjuncts (Wiltschko and Steriopolo 2007).
-Wiltschko and Steriopolo in fact discuss the diminutive of Halkomelem (Salish), which is morphosyntactically and phonologically similar to that of Lushootseed, and conclude that it is a modifier rather than a head.
-The use of the root/affix designation in Generalized Template Theory does not have much to do with this kind of head/modifier analysis, however.
-Rather, it is diacritic.
-When realized as reduplicants, functional morphemes such as plural and aspect may be affixes or roots, depending on the language.
-The way to tell which one the language has, then, is circular: if a reduplicant has the phonological properties of a root, it must be a root, regardless of whether it expresses functional structure.
+Cross-linguistically, diminutives systematically vary: some have the morphosyntactic properties of heads, and others-of modifiers (Wiltschko and Steriopolo 2007, a.o.).
+Wiltschko and Steriopolo indeed analyze the Halkomelem Salish diminutive and conclude that, based on morphosyntactic properties, it is a modifier.
+But morphosyntactic properties have no bearing on the root/affix designations in Generalized Template Theory.
+Rather, reduplicative functional morphemes may be arbitrarily designated as affixes or roots.
+This is circular: the way to tell if a reduplicant is a root or an affix is from its phonological properties, and its root or affix status determines its phonology.

 What would be the alternative?
 McCarthy et al. (2012) propose to return to the treatment of reduplication in Marantz (1982) and McCarthy and Prince (1986).
 In these proposals, reduplicative morphemes are underlyingly specified for shape, either in terms of C/V slots or prosodic constituents such as syllables, feet, and phonological words.
-They take either all or some of their segmental content from the base, through a copying operation.
+Reduplicants borrow their segmental content from the base, through a copying operation.
 But there is no a priori connection between the morphosyntactic function that a reduplicant has in a language and its phonological shape.
 This prediction is eminently testable.
 If it turns out that there is no connection between a reduplicant's function and its size, then templatic theories of reduplication are better motivated than ones that use roots as a diacritic for size.